Shawnthehorse/Survey_bot/README.md

 ### Ordered

 1. This repo is developed based on the Browser-use open-source package.
-2. After gitclone the code, please change the name of .env.example file to .env and fill in the API you will use and the key.
+2. After git clone the code, please change the name of .env.example file to .env and fill in the API you will use and the key.
 3. Install all the dependence in the requirements.txt and run
    ```
    pip install browser-use